City Pages SEO: How to Rank in Multiple Locations

 Optimize a unique/high quality page for each city or market in your service area to increase the likelihood of ranking in organic results for your search terms in that city.

-What to Include on a City Landing Page
+Ideas for Unique Local Content to Include on a City Landing Page

-Here are some ideas for inspiration on what might be included on a city landing page (some of these are courtesy of Moz's Landing Pages Guide:
+If you are wondering what types of content should be included on a local landing page, you can check out some examples of local city landing pages we've built for clients in the past.
+Additionally, here are some ideas for inspiration on what might be included on a city landing page (some of these are courtesy of Moz's Landing Pages Guide:

 - Showcase completed projects or events in each city, using text and photos.